 +The Artist A.D.
 Cook

 A.D.
-Cook is a world-renowned, Internationally established, master artist whose brilliant career spans decades and includes hundreds of spectacular artworks utilizing a wide variety of mediums.
-His creative imagery bursts out of traditional art forms leaving collectors marveling at the power, beauty, and detail of his artwork.
+Cook is a world-renowned, Internationally established master artist whose brilliant career spans decades and includes hundreds of spectacular artworks utilizing a wide variety of mediums.
+His creative imagery bursts out of traditional art forms, leaving collectors marveling at his artwork’s power, beauty, and detail.
 The very nature of his art provides lasting enjoyment and increasing value for his collectors.

 The international art community continues to recognize him as a pioneer in his genre.
 His original paintings on canvas and metal have been featured in magazines and books as masterworks.
 His art has been exhibited in fine art galleries from Key West to Hawaii, and he has been a featured artist at ArtExpo in New York City.
 Since 2002, large-scale figurative art has been his specific creative focus and passion.